 Introduced in 2013, Bosch EuroLine disc brake pads provide optimum performance for the most popular European vehicles on the road in North America today.

-“Our EuroLine disc brake pads have been developed as a replica of the original equipment line and match the look, feel and system integration of the OE brake pads that are on European vehicles,” says David Terry, senior product manager for friction, Bosch Automotive Aftermarket Brake Components North America.
+“Our EuroLine disc brake pads have been developed as a replica of the original equipment line and match the look, feel and system integration of the OE brake pads that are on European vehicles,” says David Terry, senior Article manager for friction, Bosch Automotive Aftermarket Brake Components North America.
 They are ECE R90-certified and meet or exceed R90 standards – the European certification standard for replacement brake pads and linings.
 This standard compares the front and rear brake performance to ensure they comply with European braking requirements for strength and performance within 15% of the OE pads.

 EuroLine brake pads feature:

 * the look and feel of the brake pads originally equipped on European vehicles,